aainonen/aainonen/README.md

-I'm interested in machine learning and data visualizations.
+My interests are in data analytics and machine learning.

 I will be collecting my personal data science projects here.